5 Best WireGuard VPNs in 2023 (Fastest Speeds Compared)

 What Is WireGuard?

-WireGuard is the newest VPN protocol on the market.
-It’s open-source, has been audited many times, uses state-of-the-art cryptography, and offers fast speeds.
+WireGuard is a modern VPN communication protocol that uses UDP to transfer data to and from the VPN network.
+It’s open-source software, has been audited many times, uses state-of-the-art cryptography and offers fast connection speeds.

 Initially, WireGuard was only available on Linux.
-But it now works on other operating systems.
-And most VPN providers have started adding WireGuard to their apps.
+But it now works on all major operating systems.
+Moreover, in the context of this page, most VPN providers have started adding WireGuard to their apps.

 How Does WireGuard Work?